 Bisca still bakes with some of her recipes today and her cookies are known worldwide for their good taste and quality.
 The bakeries Bisca are situated in the lovely Danish island of Møn.

 In Denmark, Bisca is not only a bakery but a cultural institution known by every citizen.

 Marie Biscuits are undoubtedly the most popular biscuits in the world.
 The mere fact that there are biscuit manufacturers from all over the world that produces them is enough to prove that these biscuits have indeed captured the hearts of people from all nations.

 Marie biscuit is considered as a healthy biscuit and it is recommended by dieticians for calorie-conscious people.
-Due to the sugar and wheat flour content of marie biscuits, diabetics are advised to take them in moderation.
-People of all ages have enjoyed the delicious taste of the Marie Biscuit, which can be considered as the most popular biscuits or cookies in the world.
+Due to the sugar and wheat flour content of Marie biscuits, diabetics are advised to take them in moderation.
+People of all ages have enjoyed the delicious taste of Marie Biscuit, which can be considered as the most popular biscuits or cookies in the world.